 If you just want a BIA assessment, a 1/2 hour appointment will be adequate.
-The Body composition analysis is an additional $15.00.
+The Body composition analysis incurs a small fee in addition to the consultation.
 As part of getting started on a weight loss program, this can be conducted within your first (one-hour) appointment.
 Costs of appointments vary according to the practitioner – see our Professional Fees page.
 This service is offered by Sandy Watts and Sharon Erdrich

 How do I find out more?

 You Can Transform Weight Loss into Fat Loss with BIA

 Did you know that losing weight on a typical low calorie diet may actually be burning away muscle, not fat?
 Studies have shown that fat loss on a low calorie diet might only make up just over half of the total weight loss.
 Muscle loss means you will have fewer mitochondria to burn energy and a lower metabolic rate, making it all too easy for rebound weight gain to occur.